Kehvarl/roguelike-tutorial-cl/docs/part-6.md

   game-state)
 ```
 Once again we're capturing the messages returned to us by each entity, and printing those if there are any.
 We'll do something with those `:dead` results soon.

+### Death
+Our next modification to the game is to handle all those entities that fall below 0 HP.
+We already identify them and pass them up to our `take-turn` method so we can react to them, so now we need to build some tools to handle those reactions:

+#### New File
+We'll put all this work into a new file named `death-functions.lisp`  Go ahead and create that file, then add it to your .asd file.